Using Gauge Covariant Lie Derivatives in Poincar\'{e} Gauge and Metric Teleparallel Theories of Gravity: Concluding remarks

-While spherically symmetric geometries have been well studied in Einstein-Cartan and metric teleparallel theories of gravity, other classes of geometries have not.
-The procedure outlined here shows promise for being a straightforward mechanism to determine the initial geometrical framework to be used in Einstein-Cartan and metric teleparallel theories of gravity.
+While spherically symmetric geometries have been well studied in Poincar\'{e} gauge and metric teleparallel theories of gravity, other classes of geometries have not.
+The procedure outlined here shows promise for being a straightforward mechanism to determine the initial geometrical framework to be used in Poincar\'{e} gauge and metric teleparallel theories of gravity.
 This procedure has the advantage that one need not determine an invariantly defined co-frame before trying to determine the spin connection.
 Any orthonormal co-frame computed from the metric will work.
+The investigation of geometries outside of the traditional spherically symmetric and/or cosmologically symmetric geometries within a Poincar\'{e} gauge or metric teleparallel theory of gravity can now be accomplished.
+This will be the subject of future work.
 We note that in its current form the proposed procedure is restricted to metric-compatible geometries, therefore any adaption of these ideas to non-metric compatible geometries, for example symmetric teleparallel geometries, requires a modified approach and is the subject of future studies.